cambridge-cares/TheWorldAvatar/Agents/VapourtecScheduleAgent/README.md

-# Vapourtec Execution Agent
+# Vapourtec Schedule Agent
-The folder contains the source, resource, and Docker setup files for the Vapourtec Execution Agent, following the suggestions on a template provide as `TheWorldAvatar/JPS_BASE_LIB/python_derivation_agent/README.md`.
+The folder contains the source, resource, and Docker setup files for the Vapourtec Schedule Agent, following the suggestions on a template provide as `TheWorldAvatar/JPS_BASE_LIB/python_derivation_agent/README.md`.

 ## Purpose
-The Vapourtec Execution Agent is designed to schedule the execution of vapourtec reaction experiments.
+The Vapourtec Schedule Agent is designed to schedule the execution of vapourtec reaction experiments.
 It does so by periodically checking the availability of the vapourtec/HPLC hardware, and assign the reaction experiment to the suitable digital twin.

 ## Building the Docker image
 Requirements: